justinal64/acme-explosives/README.md

 ## Description
-In this project I used promises to make 3 xhhr requests.
+In this project I used promises to make 3 xhr requests.

 ## How to run